CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Impossibility results

 \end{restatable}

-It follows directly from Theorem~\ref{impossibility:synchrony} that no \( q \)-commitable protocol can be \( (n,f) \)--resilient when \( f = \lceil h/2 \rceil \), implying resilience is impossible if Byzantine validators exceed one-third of the network (\( f \geq n/3 \)).
-Furthermore, even if a \( q \)-commitable protocol is resilient for \( f = \lfloor h/2 \rfloor \), replacing just one correct validator with a rational one breaks resilience if the total number of Byzantine and rational validators reaches at least one third the network (\( f + k \geq n/3 \)), as shown in Corollary~\ref{impossibility:synchrony2}.
-This result highlights the fragility of quorum-based protocols under rational behavior, as even a small shift from correct to rational participants significantly impacts security.
+It follows directly from Theorem~\ref{impossibility:synchrony} that no \( q \)-commitable protocol can be \( (n,f) \)--resilient when \( f = \lceil h/2 \rceil \), which agrees with the well-known result that resilience is impossible once Byzantine validators exceed one third of the network (\( f \geq n/3 \)).
+Furthermore, our result shows that even if a \( q \)-commitable protocol is resilient for \( f = \lfloor h/2 \rfloor \), replacing just one correct validator with a rational one breaks resilience if the total number of Byzantine and rational validators reaches at least one third the network (\( f + k \geq n/3 \)), as shown in Corollary~\ref{impossibility:synchrony2}.
+This result highlights the fragility of quorum-based protocols under rational behavior, as even a small shift from correct to rational participants significantly impacts security.\za{to shorten}